A61-QA-Team-I/WEAre-Social-Network-Project/Security Testing-WEAre App/README.md

 =

 1. **Purpose**:
-   This script runs REST Assured tests, manages Docker containers, and generates Allure reports dynamically.
+   This script runs automated security tests, manages Docker containers, and generates Allure reports dynamically.

 2. **Prerequisites**:
    Ensure the following are installed and configured: